 Goats for Rottwerndorf Castle: Fight against wild growth started!

-Martin Kusic fights for the renovation of Rottwerndorf Castle in Pirna to counter invasive plants with goats.
+Martin Kusic is fighting for the renovation of Rottwerndorf Castle in Pirna to counteract invasive plants with goats.

 Goats for Rottwerndorf Castle: Fight against wild growth started!

-What is going on in Rottwerndorf?
-In the picturesque Pirna, Martin Kusic, the owner of the castle there, is planning exciting steps to save the forgotten building and his park.
-One of the biggest challenges are the invasive plants, which now have a strong overgrown over the ground.
+What's happening in Rottwerndorf?
+In picturesque Pirna, Martin Kusic, the owner of the castle there, is planning exciting steps to save the forgotten structure and its park.
+One of the biggest challenges are the invasive plants that are now causing the area to become heavily overgrown.
 According to a report by Saxon Kusic notes that these plants are displacing native species and must be combated urgently.

-In order to cope with the wild growth, Kusic plans the fencing of the site and wants to use goats and sheep.
-From August, these animal helpers will find their new home in the Schlosspark, where the consent of monument protection is also required for these projects.
-The condition of the castle itself also shows action: five gables and the roof have been renewed in recent years, with a quarter of the facade being renovated.
-Kusic himself invested a six -figure sum in the renovation, supported by funding.
+In order to control the wild growth, Kusic plans to fence in the area and wants to use goats and sheep.
+These animal helpers will find their new home in the castle park from August, where approval from the monument protection authority is also required for these projects.
+The condition of the castle itself also shows a need for action: in recent years, five gables and the roof have already been replaced, with a quarter of the facade being renovated.
+Kusic himself invested a six-figure sum in the renovation, supported by funding.

 The castle park, which belongs to the city of Pirna and is a listed building, also has its own challenges to overcome.
 The park was once set in beautiful English parkland, but has suffered greatly and is in desperate need of rejuvenation.
 Martin Kusic, who moved to Rottwerndorf in 2011, would like to return not only the castle but also the park to its original condition.
 Problems such as a badly damaged garden house after a tree fell on it and an overgrown area with a neglected juice press are on his list.